brewingcode/pug-pack/README.md

 If you don't want to use `pugs`, just specify the full path to `pug-pack/src` when you use `include` and `extend`.

-# Additional JSTransformers in Pug
+# Additional JSTransformers included in `pug-pack`

 ### coffeescript